Recording class#

 Parameters:

-• overwrite (bool, optional) – If True, forces recomputation and overwrites any existing saved result.
+If True, recompute and overwrite any existing surface-transformed gaze data.
 Default is False.

 Returns: